naganandana-n/FinLearn-AI/README.md

 ## Features

 - Chat with PDFs: Ask questions about Deriv’s ebooks and get contextual answers
-- Quiz Generator: Instantly generate multiple-choice quizzes on any finance topic
+- Quiz Generator: Instantly generate multiple choice quizzes on any finance topic
-- Study Plan Creator: Get a personalized multi-day study roadmap
+- Study Plan Creator: Get a personalized multi day study roadmap
 - PDF Summarizer: View structured summaries of each ebook with key concepts
 - Answer Checker: Test your quiz responses with explanations
 - Web Search Fallback: Uses DuckDuckGo tools if answers aren't found in the PDFs